 An employee with an anti-vaccination belief could argue it is a protected philosophical belief under the Equality Act 2010.
 This act protects some beliefs, such as climate change, or the use of only natural medicine, if deemed genuinely held and worthy of respect.
 The Grainger case law is an example.
-There are legal subtleties around whether the 'anti-vax' movement would be protected, but there is at least a possibility it could be protected and lead to compensation.
+There has been some initial tribunal level case law which suggests that a fear of catching COVID-19 is not a protected philosophical belief.
+There are legal subtleties around whether the 'anti-vax' movement would be protected, but there is at least a possibility claims could be brought and lead to irrecoverable legal costs or compensation.
 If an employee seeks protection under philosophical belief, please seek legal advice.

 Refusal due to religious belief

 Some employees may refuse to be vaccinated on the basis of their religious beliefs.
 Religious beliefs do not have to be shared by everybody within that religion.
 For example, the belief of some Christians that a cross should be worn as a symbol of your faith does not have to be held by everyone.
 Therefore, an anti- vaccination belief could be held by some people of a certain faith and potentially be protected, even though others of the same faith are in favour of vaccination.
 Employers will have to take each case on its merits and listen to an employee’s reasons for refusing vaccination and if necessary, explore other COVID-19 secure ways of working.